jsole99/SAP_Memory_Management/README.md

 And the underlying operating system

-**<u>Dialog**
+**Dialog**

-work processes first allocate **EM** to ensure a fast user context switch.
+Work processes first allocate **EM** to ensure a fast user context switch.
 Once the quota for EM has been reached (ztta/roll_extension_dia), the work process allocates PRIV memory (HEAP).
 The work process is allocated to a specific user session and is not available to other user contexts.

 **Non-Dialog**

+Work processes first allocate PRIV (heap) memory.
+Once the quota for PRIV memory is reached, the work processes allocate EM, since no fast user context is required with this work processes type.

+**Implementation Models**
+* Flat implementation
+* Map implementation
+* ESSHM implementation